Showing posts with label Coq au Vin. Show all posts

 Berry’s cuisine has well-established culinary credentials, but like much of the best French cuisine does not cling to a single style or type of recipe.
 Local dishes will often be assigned suffixes that will show their origin.
 Your menu may offer dishes… du Berry or…. à la Berrichonne.
 Outside of the area, Berry’s name remains famous throughout France for its vegetables, freshwater fish, cheeses, snails, and wines.
 When traveling in the area, local restaurants will always include at least one dish with their famous green lentil, the Lentille Verte du Berry, IGP, Label Rouge and their cheeses will include one their five famouse AOP goat’s cheeses.

-Your menu may offer you:
+Your menu may offer:

 Coq au Vin à la Berrichonne – Coq au Vin made with one of the red wines of Berrichone.